graphaware/neo4j-timetree/README.md

 You may also provide a time-zone to the TimeTree APIs in order to create correctly labelled nodes for specific time instants.

-Finally, the GraphAware TimeTree supports both attaching event nodes to time instants, and fetching events attached to a time instant or between two time instants.
+Finally, the GraphAware TimeTree supports both attaching event nodes to time instants, and fetching events attached to a time instant and all its children or between two time instants and all their children.
+For instance, you can ask for all events that happened in April, which will return events attached to the April node as well as all its children and their children, etc.

 ### REST API